 Dame Joan Collins sculpted live by Frances Segelman

-Legendary actress, Dame Joan Collins, was sculpted on Friday night by royal sculptor Frances Segelman in front of a packed celebrity audience including family and friends and supporters of the charity.
-The event, to raise awareness of the charity and our pioneering Bristol Whole Life Approach, was organised by Frances Segelman and Simon Tarrant.
+Legendary actress, Dame Joan Collins, was sculpted live by royal sculptor Frances Segelman in May.
+This extraordinary event took place in front of a packed audience of celebrities, family, friends and supporters of the charity.
+The evening, to raise awareness of our pioneering Bristol Whole Life Approach, was organised by Frances Segelman and Simon Tarrant.

 During the evening guests heard from Jess Brohn, Penny Brohn’s daughter and Jennie Evans.
 Jennie, from Gloucestershire, has been coming to the National Centre for over two years and spoke movingly about her experience of cancer and how our approach is helping her to live well with the disease.